Jade Bird: 2019: Jade Bird

-2020–present: Different Kinds of Light
+2020–2022: Different Kinds of Light

 Nine months after releasing her debut album, the follow-up album was written and completed while Bird was in New York.

 Following the cancellation of her 2020 tour, due to the COVID-19 pandemic, Bird collaborated with Microsoft and was the first artist to take part in their RE:Surface project, a virtual live-streamed concert, on 29 May 2020.
 Months later, in October, she then headlined another live-streamed concert.
 This one was called Come Together Mental Health Music Festival and was for the benefit of the National Alliance on Mental Illness.
 On 4 November, Bird released "Headstart", the first single from her second studio album.
 The song, produced by Dave Cobb, is an indie song about an infatuation that is not returned.
 This was followed up by "Houdini" on 26 November, a song based on the disappearance of someone from her life.
 Bird's first release of 2021 was the single "Open Up The Heavens", from her upcoming second studio album.
 This song, which ABC Online described as "one of Bird's finest pieces yet", was the last to be recorded for that album.
 On 16 April, Bird released her second EP, RCA Studio A Sessions.
 Her second album, Different Kinds of Light, was announced on 20 May and released on 13 August.
 The album, produced by Dave Cobb, was written in Japan, Mexico, Nashville and New York and contains inspiration from Bird's own life experiences as well as fictional characters from her imagination.

+2023–present: Burn the Hard Drive EP and Who Wants to Talk About Love

+In early 2024, Bird released her third EP, Burn the Hard Drive, while revealing that she had split from her fiancee and touring guitarist.
+During the year, Bird embarked upon her Open Up the Songbook where she played new songs from her then-unannounced third studio album Who Wants to Talk About Love?.
+In April 2025, the album was officially announced for release on 18 July.